ME-ICA/tedana/docs/governance.rst

 can ask anyone to step down from a leadership role.
 If a person refuses to step down, then an enforcer of the code of conduct will consult with the other code of conduct enforces.
 If they reach a concensus that a person shouldn't have a tedana leadership position, then they should be removed.
-Of a code of conduct enforcer as a conflict of interest, then the remaining code of conduct enforcers will identify someone without a conflict to include in deliberations.
+If a code of conduct enforcer has a conflict of interest, then the remaining code of conduct enforcers will identify someone without a conflict to include in deliberations.

 Decision Making Process